openBackhaul/MicroWaveDeviceInventory/spec/additionalDescription/MetadataTableUpdateProcess.md

 As can be seen, the metadata table is updated due to
 - deviceList updates according to the periodic deviceList sync (pink),
 - periodic connection-status sync with the controller (green)
 - or when there are changes to a controlConstruct
+  - from either the periodic complete controlConstruct retrieval,
+  - or triggered by notifications
+  - _note: the controlConstruct can also be updated by calling live paths on the MWDI.
+This, however, is ignored for the metadata table update currently._

 ![TableUpdate](./pictures/metadataTableUpdate.png)